 Chor minar or the tower of thieves, is a 13th-century minaret with 225 holes, located near Aurobindo Marg (near Chausath Khmba) in the Hauz Khas area, New Delhi.
-It was built and constructed under the rule of Alauddin Khalji, of the Khalji dynasty and resembles a combustion of parsi and indian architectural style.
+It was built and constructed under the rule of Alauddin Khilji of the Khilji dynasty and resembles a combination of Parsi and Indian architectural style.

 As the story goes, this reign of Delhi Sultanate is also marked as an epoch in the history of Delhi.
 It is recorded that during the raid of Ali Beg, Tartaq and Targhi (year 1305), a Mongol colony comprising of 8,000 Mongol prisoners was executed and their heads displayed in the towers around Siri.

-Today the tower lays in a tattered condition, enclosed in a park within a housing colony.
-While similar structures remain with similar structures destroyed in the grands of time.
-However, the surrounding serves a bit of silence, probably a reminder of the horrors of death that once served this place.
+Today the tower lies in a tattered condition, enclosed in a park within a housing colony.
+While similar structures remain destroyed in the grand of time, however, the surrounding serves a bit of silence, probably a reminder of the horrors of death that once served this place.